 From the school’s point of view, I can see how this is a good thing: curbing individuality can cut back on cliques and gangs, creating a more unified student body, leading to less trouble.
 But from the kid’s view, it becomes noticeably harder to express yourself and stand out.

 Uniforms are uncomfortable.
 Obviously, this one depends on the uniform itself.
 As a general rule, most school uniforms are rather formal.
 And as everyone knows, formal clothes can be rather uncomfortable.
-Forcing kids to wear stifling clothes on a hot day not only makes them uncomfortable, it also distracts from school work.
+Forcing kids to wear stifling clothes on a hot day not only makes them uncomfortable, but it also distracts from school work.

 Some uniforms also aren’t very synchronized with the weather: if you can’t wear a quality jacket to school and your uniform doesn’t provide one, what do you do if it snows?
 On a related note, I remember that the boys’ shorts at my private school were tiny.
 Being used to wearing longer shorts, most boys felt uncomfortable and exposed wearing shorts and instead opted to wear pants.